Sustainability

 Based on labor agreements, when there are actions such as a business restructure or change in labor conditions or some other case that is likely to have a significant impact on employees’ remuneration, or matters important to both labor and management, issues are discussed in advance to reach agreements that reflect the opinions and requests of both sides.

-Furthermore, as an initiative to comply with our legal obligations, we are also working to create an environment in which the system is easier to use by conducting in-house promotional activities and education.
+Furthermore, we are working to create an environment in which the system is easier to use by conducting in-house promotional activities and education.